-Note that you may not be able to edit elements on all of the plans you can see - this will depend on privilege settings for your user account.
+Note: You may not be able to edit elements on all of the plans you can see - this will depend on privilege settings for your user account.

 There are 3 different ways to visualize your plan.
 You can toggle between the different views using the icons below:

 Here's a quick overview of the different views and when to use each:

 This is the default view that you'll see when you first enter the planner and is used for adding Goals, viewing alignment, and more.
 You'll likely spend most of your time on this view.

 This view will represent the Goals on your strategic plan in a gantt chart style, so that you can easily see when your Goals start / finish.
 This view is useful for managing the timing of different elements of your plan.

 This view represents your Goals as 'blocks' that show extra information about the tracking details of your Goals.
 This includes their status, current completion vs target, and more.